 There is also the unique ‘Zagor’ festival that is celebrated by Hindus and Christians alike, at the end of January where the villagers organise an all night vigil.
 The festival starts at night and continues through the night, to pay obeisance to the local deity ‘zagorio‘.
 You will find more information here.

 BOOK YOUR STAY AT SIOLIM HOUSE

 Our hotel in Goa, Siolim House has a perfectly tailored accommodation for you no matter who you’re traveling with.
 Stay in one of our five guest rooms or four suites.
 For now, we recommend one of our Governor’s Suites.
-These first floor-level rooms in the Governor’s House building, have huge proportions nd feature antique furniture and attached bathrooms.
-These rooms also allow for optimal privacy with private patio seating outside.
-Take a look at all of our accommodations and book your stay with us!
+These first floor-level rooms in the Governor’s House building, are airconditioned, with wooden flooring, have huge proportions and feature antique furniture and attached bathrooms with showers.
+These rooms also allow for optimal privacy. accommodations and book your stay with us!